 #+INCLUDE: "path/to/file.go" src go

-Quickly jump to the file with C-c '
+Quickly jump to the file with C-c ', if you like.

 #+INCLUDE: "some/dir/README.org" :lines "4-"